 Having trouble paying your rent?

-We understand that you have a lot on your mind at the moment and one of those things may well be, how will you pay your rent in the months to come?
+We understand that you might have a lot on your mind at the moment and one of those things may well be, how will you pay your rent in the months to come?

 Please contact our customer services team if you're worried.

 If you are worried about anything, need some help or advice because there have been changes in your situation, then stay in touch.
 We can listen and will always try to be flexible enough to help if things are a little tight at the moment.

 If you are worried you may not be able to pay all of your rent, then get in touch.
 Paying something every month will mean that you are not letting things get completely on top of you.
 We’d much rather help you with a smaller amount in the future, than see you in serious debt.
 Don’t forget if it’s hard to make one payment this month it’ll be even harder to pay two next month.

 You may be able to get financial help, so speak to us and find out more.
 We have experts who can help make sure you know your entitlement and claim what’s yours.